 Rubin has been a vociferous critic of the Obama administration's foreign policy, calling for a U.S. posture that relies on more or less across-the-board aggression.
 In one December 2013 post, Rubin pilloried the administration for withdrawing from Iraq, drawing down from Afghanistan, being reluctant to intervene in Syria's civil war, and most especially for engaging Iran diplomatically, among other indignities.
 "It is hard to think of a major initiative or significant policy (not Russian reset, not Iran engagement, not bullying Israel about settlements) that worked," Rubin fumed.
 "If 'decline is a choice' as Charles Krauthammer and Robert Kagan say, this president is all in.
 The results are a more dangerous world for which we are under- or unprepared."

-Rubin has been particularly hostile to the Obama administration's attempts to reach an agreement with Iran over Tehran's nuclear enrichment program, which Rubin flatly asserts is geared towards producing nuclear weapons—a position not shared by either the White House or the U.S. intelligence community.
-Like many of her neoconservative colleagues, Rubin has characterized the diplomatic process as "appeasement," even suggesting that progressives who supported the late 2013 P5+1 negotiations—and opposed imposing new sanctions while the talks were underway—were effect in league with Iran's leaders.
+Rubin was particularly hostile to the Obama administration's attempts to reach an agreement with Iran over Tehran's nuclear enrichment program, which Rubin flatly asserts is geared towards producing nuclear weapons—a position not shared by either the White House or the U.S. intelligence community.
+Like many of her neoconservative colleagues, Rubin characterized the diplomatic process as "appeasement," even suggesting that progressives who supported the late 2013 P5+1 negotiations—and opposed imposing new sanctions while the talks were underway—were effect in league with Iran's leaders.
 "The left is plainly engaged on this one," she wrote in December 2013.
 "Attack sanctions proponents, toss multi-lateral resolutions overboard, cast those defending the international stance on Iran as being disloyal to the president and threaten dire consequences if Congress acts.
 It is the same line the mullahs advance."

-In a number of posts, Rubin praised congressional efforts to pass new sanctions ("Both [parties] are alarmed at a White House running toward appeasement," she mused) while holding out hope that the Israelis might attack Iran on their own.
+In a number of posts, Rubin praised congressional efforts to pass new sanctions ("Both [parties] are alarmed at a White House running toward appeasement,"she mused) while holding out hope that the Israelis might attack Iran on their own.
 "The world's only superpower refuses to act like a superpower and resolutely defend the West," Rubin complained in late 2013.
 "It may be the tiny Jewish state (albeit one with a first-rate military) in a sea of Arab lands that steps up to the plate to defend itself, its Sunni neighbors and the West."
 Quoting directly from an Emergency Committee for Israel press release that same month, Rubin called on Congress to preemptively express support for any such Israeli attack.
 "Congress," she quoted approvingly, "should make clear the United States will support Israel if Israel decides she must act to prevent a regime dedicated to her destruction from acquiring the means to do so."

 Rubin has consistently attacked President Barack Obama, including on everything from health care reform to foreign policy, typically employing overstatement and personal aversion as the basis of her arguments.
 In a June 2012 entry that discussed Obama's performance at the G-20, Rubin wrote: "Obama can't even fake being competent and in command in international affairs.
 Obama is presiding over the decline of the U.S. everywhere, as [Charles] Krauthammer says, and no one much cares what he says.
 He is weakness and indecision personified.
 It is fair to say he is as adrift on foreign policy as he is on domestic affairs, maybe more.
 The full impact of his diminished importance on the world stage may not be apparent for some time.
 We hope it won't come in the form of a smoldering Tel Aviv or a Taliban-run Afghanistan or China's hegemony in Asia."